 “Back of a truck.”

-Dave said: “Well…after the electricity comes on, there should be news.”
+Dave said: “Well… After the electric comes on, there oughta be news.”

 The Blue Bird